nickforce989/grid_sp2n_antisymmetric_2023/README.txt

 4) The fourth directory is called 'raw_data'.
 Here you are expected to put the raw data, which will be analysed through the codes in 'analysis_code' and whose deriving data will be put in 'data' and will be plotted with the codes in 'plots' and saved in 'plots/figures'.

+So far, the procedure is automatic at three levels
+ - Submission: each directory in 'analysis_code' has a code that will generate the raw data and put them in the 'raw_data' directory.
+ - Analysis: the same directory will contain a code that if ran will generate from the raw data contained in 'raw_data' the analysed data, and will put them in 'data'.
+ - Plot: the directory 'plots' contains subdirectories.
+For each of them there will be one code that if ran, it will use the data in 'data' and generate the plots exactly as they are shown in the paper.